NorESSI/test-environment-nrec/stratum1-setup/README.md

 git clone https://github.com/NorESSI/test-environment-nrec.git
 ```

-Fill in username and password in keystone_rc.sh and then source it:
+Fill in username and password in `keystone_rc.sh` and then source it:

 ```console
 source keystone_rc.sh
 ```

-Put ssh public keys of project members into the file called authorized_keys.
+Put ssh public keys of project members into the file called `authorized_keys`.
 One key for each line.

 Create a zone (easier to do with openstack command..):